AliyahAlabdali/BTCS-DL/README.md

 # Brain Tumor Classification System (BTCS)

-## 🧠 AI System Design Course Project
+## 🧠 Deep Learning Course Project

 An intelligent web-based diagnostic tool that leverages deep learning to classify brain tumors from MRI scans.
-The system runs entirely in the browser using ONNX Runtime, ensuring privacy and accessibility.
+The system runs entirely in the browser, ensuring privacy and accessibility.

 ## ✨ Features